mborgerson/wiki-export/wiki/Boot_Process.md

         }
     }

-### MCPX 1.0: RC4 Decryption of the 2BL
+### RC4 Decryption of the 2BL (MCPX 1.0 only)

 Version 1.0 of the ROM uses RC4 to decrypt the 2BL.
+The RC4 algorithm was included as part of MCPX 1.0 and seems to work fine with BIOS versions 3944, 4034, and 4134.

 #### Stage 1: Key Scheduling